ema-rose/wordnik-repl/practice/resources.md

 The [python standard library documentation](https://docs.python.org/3/library/index.html) can be very helpful, though a general recommendation is to use it for a more detailed understanding after getting more general concepts and use cases from the text mentioned above or from other resources listed in the General section below.

-Given the size and complexity of the python docs, the [overapi.com index](http://overapi.com/python) can be a good way to quickly find the part of the python documentation.
+Given the size and complexity of the python docs, the [overapi.com index](http://overapi.com/python) can be a good way to quickly find the part of the python documentation you are looking for.

 Your own collection of completed exercises can also be a useful source of "documentation", and one that you can expand and refine as your experience grows.